Critical Perspectives on IHRM: How to be more inclusive?

-• Uncertainties in the traditional pillars of IHRM
+• Rethinking the foundations of IHRM

 • HRM models from overlooked global contexts

-• Institutional and cultural perspectives on IHRM
+• Novel institutional and cultural perspectives on IHRM

 • HRM in multinationals and global supply chains